-A: SafePlace is a new program providing transitional housing in or near the parking lots of participating faith-based organizations; Safe Camp at the First Congregational Church is part of SafePlace, but SafePlace extends to other locations as well, with microshelters placed at the Corvallis Evangelical Church and First United Methodist Church.
-The goal of SafePlace is to assist individuals, couples, and families in housing transition by providing a safe environment for temporary housing coupled with case management services and peer support.
+A: SafePlace is a new program providing transitional housing in microshelters; Safe Camp at the First Congregational Church is part of SafePlace, but SafePlace extends to other locations as well, with microshelters placed at the Corvallis Evangelical Church, First United Methodist Church, Church of the Good Samaritan, Life Community Church, and the site of the Men's Shelter.
+The goal of SafePlace is to assist individuals, couples, and families in housing transition by providing a safe environment for temporary housing coupled with case management services and resource navigation.

 Q: What is Safe Camp?